xxx982023/ComfyUI-CatvtonFluxWrapper/README.md

 # ComfyUI-CatvtonFluxWrapper
 ComfyUI wrapper of [catvton-flux](https://github.com/nftblackmagic/catvton-flux)

+## Install
+Search `ComfyUI-CatvtonFluxWrapper` in the ComfyUI manager, if cannot find it update ComfyUI-manager node then search again.

 ## workflow preview

-The workflows can be found in the examples folder.
+The workflows can be found in the `examples` folder.
 If you'd like to automatically download models with diffusers, use `CatvtonFluxWrapper-SAM2.json` or `CatvtonFluxWrapper-draw.json`.

-If you'd like more flexibility like using fp8 flux fill model, use `CatvtonLoRA-SAM2.json`.
+If you'd like more flexibility like using fp8 flux fill model, use `CatvtonLoRA-SAM2.json` or `CatvtonLoRA-Draw.json`.

 ### SAM2 segment